 The Flexhire advantage.
 Flexhire is useful when you want serious remote opportunities, structured scopes, better payment records, and a durable work history.
 Fiverr and Upwork can help with marketplace discovery, but Flexhire is the stronger structured choice for long-term international freelance careers because it connects vetted opportunities with contracts and payment workflows.

 The downside: setup and monthly obligations.
 Greece is not a "just start invoicing" environment.
 You need AFM/TAXISnet access, the right KAD codes, VAT decisions, myDATA transmission, e-EFKA contributions, records, and filings.
-Most freelancers should budget for an accountant, especially if they work cross-border or have mixed income.
+In practice, most freelancers should budget for a Greek accountant or tax adviser, especially if they work cross-border, use the small-enterprise VAT exemption, have mixed income, need a tax representative, or are deciding between a sole proprietorship and a company.

 The social-security tradeoff.
 Employees receive payroll withholding and employer social-security administration.
 Freelancers handle their own e-EFKA profile and contributions.
-EUGO says private individuals over 18 who engage in business activity in Greece through a sole proprietorship or as members of a legal entity are required to pay social-security contributions to e-EFKA.
+EUGO/Gov.gr, Greece's official business-services gateway for EU single-market procedures, says private individuals over 18 who engage in business activity in Greece through a sole proprietorship or as members of a legal entity are required to pay social-security contributions to e-EFKA, so headline income-tax rates are not the total cost of freelancing.

 When a company starts to make sense.
 Consider a company if you are building an agency, hiring people, taking larger liability, signing enterprise clients, carrying stock or regulated activity, or needing limited liability.
 For a solo freelancer testing demand, a sole proprietorship is usually the lighter starting point.